-- 12 This Section prohibits certain conduct that would undermine the purpose of this Act.
-Unlike the - 13 1993 Act, it explicitly provides a private right of action, thus enabling the provisions of this Act - 14 to be directly enforced by the individual or the individual's estate. - 15 - 16 Subsection (a) details prohibited conduct.
-Among other things, it prohibits coercing or - 17 fraudulently inducing an individual to create, revoke, or refrain from creating or revoking an - advance health-care directive.
-It does not explicitly prohibit the use of "undue influence" as - what constitutes "undue influence" is highly subjective and has been heartily criticized for - enabling collateral attacks on individuals in non-traditional relationships or who make non- - 21 normative choices.
-See, e.g., Carla Spivack, Why the Testamentary Doctrine of Undue Influence - 22 Should be Abolished, 8 U. KAN.
-L. REV. 245 (2010) (summarizing prior critiques of the doctrine - and vigorously arguing that "As a matter of doctrine, undue influence fails to meet any standard - of clarity, fairness, or predictability that a legal doctrine should satisfy").
-However, much of the - behavior that might be categorized as "undue influence" is captured by coercion and fraud. - 26 Subsection (a)(4), forbidding a health-care professional or institution to condition provision of - Subsection (a)(4), forbidding a health-eare professional of institution to condition provision of - 27 health care on execution, non-execution, or revocation of an advance health-care directive, tracks - 28 the provisions of the federal Patient Self-Determination Act (42 U.S.C.
-1395cc(f)(1)(C) - 29 (Medicare); 42 U.S.C. § 1396a(w)(1)(C) (Medicaid). - 30 - 31 The legislature of an enacting state will have to determine the amount of damages which should - 32 be authorized in order to encourage the level of potential private enforcement actions necessary - 33 to effect compliance with the obligations and responsibilities imposed by the Act.
-The damages - 34 provided by this section do not supersede but are in addition to remedies available under other - 35 law.
+This Section prohibits certain conduct that would undermine the purpose of the Act.
+Unlike the 1993 Act, this Section expressly provides a private right of action, thus enabling the provisions of this Act to be directly enforced by the individual or the individual's estate.

+Subsection (a) details prohibited conduct.
+Among other things, it prohibits coercing or fraudulently inducing an individual to create, revoke, or refrain from creating or revoking an advance health-care directive.
+It does not explicitly prohibit the use of "undue influence" as what constitutes "undue influence" is subjective and the concept has been criticized for enabling collateral attacks on individuals in non-traditional relationships or who make non-normative choices.
+See, e.g., Carla Spivack, Why the Testamentary Doctrine of Undue Influence Should be Abolished, 8 U. KAN.
+L. REV. 245 (2010) (summarizing prior critiques of the doctrine and arguing that its lack of clarity creates risk of unfair and unpredictable outcomes).
+However, much of the behavior that might be categorized as "undue influence" is captured by coercion and fraud.
+Subsection (a)(4), forbidding a health-care professional or institution to condition provision of health care on execution, non-execution, or revocation of an advance health-care directive, tracks the provisions of the federal Patient Self-Determination Act (42 U.S.C.
+1395cc(f)(1)(C) (Medicare); 42 U.S.C. § 1396a(w)(1)(C) (Medicaid).

+Subsections (b) and (c) establish minimum damage awards.
+A statutory damage provision is important because actual damages in these situations are often minimal, and thus provide little incentive for compliance.
+The enacting state will have to determine the amount of damages that should be authorized in order to encourage the level of potential private enforcement actions necessary to result in compliance with the obligations and responsibilities imposed by the Act.
+The damages provided by this Section do not supersede but are in addition to remedies available under other law.